inmanta/inmanta-core/.github/ISSUE_TEMPLATE/bug-report.md

 # Describe your issue

 (Tell us what the problem is in a few words)
+*Ex: As an end user, when I access the console and see a service inventory, if attributes have too long values, I can't see any of the right buttons anymore*

 # Steps to reproduce